meteatamel/adk-demos/travel_helper/sub_agents/README.md

-# Travel Helper Agent - Build sub-agents
+# Travel Helper Agent - sub-agents

 Go through these steps to build the sub-agents.